bellanich/git-cheatsheet/README.md

 If you have any questions, feedback, or suggestions, please don't hesitate to open an issue or contact me via [LinkedIn](https://www.linkedin.com/in/bella-nicholson/).

-## License

-This Git Cheatsheet is open-source and available under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as needed.

-## Sources
+## Acknowledgements

 All sources used to formulate the cheatsheet contents are included as hyperlinks.
 Here are some additional sources that I would like to call attention to:

  - **Inspiration.** This cheatsheet was inspired by the course contents of the [Git Complete: The definitive, step-by-step guide to Git Udemy Course](https://www.udemy.com/course/git-complete/) by [Jason Taylor](https://www.linkedin.com/in/jasongtaylor/).
 I've gone into further details about selected topics and included broader version control concepts.
  -  **Original cheatsheet template.** The original LaTeX cheatsheet template can be found [here](https://www.overleaf.com/latex/examples/matplotlib-and-random-cheat-sheet/yttxrcxntbht).
  -  **Formatting.** I used [the Shades of Purple color palette](https://github.com/ahmadawais/shades-of-purple-vscode#sops-syntax-colors) to make this cheatsheet more visually appealing.

+## License

+This Git Cheatsheet is open-source and available under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute it as needed.